SophiaSanat/cse15l-lab-reports/labreport1.md

 ![Image](lab1ss7.png)

 The working directory is `home`.
 `cat` prints out whatever you type afterwards.
+This is because it take the argument and prints out whatever is in it.
 The output is not an error.
 ## directory as argument
 ![Image](lab1ss8.png)

 The working directory is `home`.
 `cat` prints out the name of the directory in the file and that it is a directory.
-The output is not an error.
+The output is an error because it did not do what was intended.
 ## file as argument
 ![Image](lab1ss9.png)